ilbers/isar/doc/user_manual.md

 configurations:

  - QEMU ARM with Debian Jessie
- - QEMU ARM with Debian Stretch (builds but fails to run, see #22)
+ - QEMU ARM with Debian Stretch
+ - QEMU ARM with Debian Buster
+ - QEMU ARM64 with Debian Jessie
+ - QEMU ARM64 with Debian Stretch
+ - QEMU ARM64 with Debian Buster (for host >= buster)
  - QEMU i386 with Debian Jessie
  - QEMU i386 with Debian Stretch
+ - QEMU i386 with Debian Buster
  - QEMU amd64 with Debian Jessie
  - QEMU amd64 with Debian Stretch
+ - QEMU amd64 with Debian Buster
  - Raspberry Pi 1 Model B with Raspbian Jessie (see #23)
  - Banana Pi BPI-M1
+ - LeMaker HiKey
+ - Terasic DE0-Nano-SoC

 The steps below describe how to build the images provided by default.